 "Angel."
-Lorelai says, happily as she turns back and walks to her table.
+Lorelai says, happily as she turns back around and walks to her table.

 Luke Danes.
 He has been living in Stars Hollow his entire life.
-The diner that they are in actually was owed by his dad and it was a hardware store.
-But when Luke's dad died he gave the store to Luke.
-Stars Hollow didn't have much to choose from when it came to food so Luke had decided to open up a diner instead of continuing on with the hardware store.
-It was a good decision because his diner was everyone's favorite place.
-Luke wasn't their favorite person, but his food was delicious.
-Luke was known as the unhappy grumpy guy, but in reality he was quite the opposite.
+The diner that they are in actually was owned by his father and it was a hardware store.
+But when Luke's dad died he gave the store to Luke, and since Stars Hollow didn't have much to choose from when it came to food, Luke decided to open a diner instead of continuing on with the hardware store.
+It was a great decision because it was everyone's favorite place to eat despite Luke's bitter attitude.
+Luke was known as the unhappy, grumpy guy, but in reality he was quite the opposite.
 Yes, of course he was grumpy, but he wasn't unhappy.
-He had just been through a lot in his time.
-He and Lorelai actually started a great relationship.
+He and Lorelai formed a great friendship since the day she came to Stars Hollow.
 He provided the coffee and she would drink it.
-Luke enjoyed his little back and forth snips with Lorelai everyday, and seeing her girls was a plus, too.
+Luke enjoyed his little back and forth snips with Lorelai everyday, and seeing her girls was a plus as well.

-Lorelai finally sits down at her table and drinks a sip of her coffee.
-She closes her eyes and smiles.
-Luke's coffee really was the best.
-A guy from the counter actually turns around from hearing Lorelai's plea with Luke and decides to make himself known as he walks over to her table.
+Lorelai finally sits down at her table and starts to sip her coffee She closes her eyes and smiles.
+Luke's coffee really is the best.
+A guy from the counter turn around from hearing Lorelai's plea with Luke and decides to walk over to her table.
 "You make that look really good."
-He says.
+He tells her.

-Lorelai looks up in surprise.
+Lorelai looks up.
 "Oh.
 It is really good.
 It's the best coffee in town."
-She says.

 "Yeah?
 I'll have to get a cup."
-He says, continuing to flirt.
-By this time Lorelai started to play along.
+He continues to flirt, and by the time Lorelai starts playing along.

 "Yeah.
 I've never been here before.
 Just passing on my way through to Hartford."
 He tells her.